 - Existing landlords are offloading around 3,800 properties a month

-Landlords ploughed into property during the Noughties, in the hope they could sit back, collect rent and watch house prices soar.
-But a deluge of taxes and an uncertain market has seen tens of thousands abandon the buy-to-let industry and start to look into other investment markets.
+Landlords ploughed into the property market during the 1990s, in the hope they could sit back, collect rent and watch house prices skyrocket.
+But, a deluge of taxes and an uncertain market has seen tens of thousands abandon the buy-to-let industry and start to look into other investment markets.
 The number of new landlords getting mortgages has plummeted by 60 per cent in the past decade.
 When buy-to-let was at its peak in 2007, around 183,000 mortgages were approved to landlords looking to invest in new properties each year, according to the trade body UK Finance.

 New figures suggest the number of buy-to-let mortgages given out in 2018 plunged below 70,000.
 On top of this, existing landlords are offloading around 3,800 properties a month, Ministry of Housing figures show.
-So why are so many investors turning their backs on property — and are there any opportunities left to make money?
+So why are so many investors turning their backs on property and are there any opportunities left to make any money at all?